modaclouds/modaclouds-sla-core/docs/installation-guide.md

 The previous command is going to generate the eclipse project files:
 .settings, .classpath, and .project.
-Again, please never upload those files to the svn, it is going to deconfigure the eclipse of other developers (it is easy to fix, just an annoying waste of time).
+Again, please never upload those files to the repository, it is going to deconfigure the eclipse of other developers (it is easy to fix, just an annoying waste of time).

 After it, from your eclipse you can import the project.
 Go to